José Limón: Education

 José Arcadio Limón was born January 12, 1908, in Culiacán, Mexico, the eldest of twelve children.
 In 1915, his family moved to Los Angeles, California.

-After graduating from Lincoln High School (Lincoln Heights, California), Limón attended UCLA as an art major.
-He moved to New York City in 1928 to study at the New York School of Design.
+After graduating from Lincoln High School (Lincoln Heights, Los Angeles), Limón attended UCLA as an art major.
+In 1928 he moved and studied at the New York School of Design.
 In 1929, he was inspired to dance after attending one of Harald Kreutzberg and Yvonne Georgi's performances and enrolled in the Humphrey-Weidman school.

 Early career

 In 1930, Limón first performed on Broadway, and later that same year he choreographed his first dance, "Etude in D Minor", a duet with Letitia Ide.
 Limón recruited Ide and schoolmates Eleanor King and Ernestine Stodelle to form "The Little Group".
 From 1932 to 1933, Limón made two more Broadway appearances, in the musical revue Americana and in Irving Berlin's As Thousands Cheer, choreographed by Charles Weidman.
 Limón also tried his hand at choreography at Broadway's New Amsterdam Theatre.
 Limón made several more appearances throughout the next few years in shows such as Humphrey's New Dance, Theatre Piece, With my Red Fires, and Weidman's Quest.

-In 1937, Limón was selected as one of the first Bennington Fellows.
-At the Bennington Festival at Mills College in 1939, Limón created his first major choreographic work, titled Danzas Mexicanas.
+In 1937, Limón was chosen to be a Bennington Fellow.
+At the Bennington Festival at Mills College in 1939, Limón first own work was exhibited, titled Danzas Mexicanas.
 After five years, however, Limón would return to Broadway to star as a featured dancer in Keep Off the Grass under the choreographer George Balanchine.

 In 1941, Limón left the Humphrey-Weidman company to work with May O'Donnell.
 They co-choreographed several pieces together, such as War Lyrics and Curtain Riser.
-On October 3, 1942, Limón married Pauline Lawrence, a founding member and the manager of the Humphrey-Weidman company.
+On October 3, 1941, Limón married Pauline Lawrence, a founding member and the manager of the Humphrey-Weidman company.
 The partnership with O'Donnell dissolved the following year, and Limón created work for a program at Humphrey-Weidman.

 In 1943, Limón's made his final appearance on Broadway in Balanchine's Rosalinda, a piece he performed with Mary Ellen Moylan.
-He spent the rest of that year creating dances on American and folk themes at the Studio Theatre before being drafted into the Army in April 1943.
-During this time, he collaborated with composers Frank Loesser and Alex North, choreographing several works for the U.S. Army Special Services.
+He spent the rest of that year creating dances on American and folk themes at the Studio Theatre before being drafted into the U.S. Army in April 1943.
+During this time, he collaborated with composers Frank Loesser and Alex North, choreographing several works for the Army Special Services division.
 The most well known among these is Concerto Grosso.